William Whitla: Early life

 Born and raised at The Diamond in Monaghan Town, William was the fourth son of Robert Whitla (originally Whitlaw), a woollen draper and pawnbroker who may have been from County Armagh, and his wife Anne, daughter of Alexander Williams of Dublin.
 His parents eventually had five sons and seven daughters.
 William's first cousin was the painter Alexander Williams, RHA.

 Educated at the town's Model School, he was articled at fifteen to his brother James, a local pharmacist who had a chemist shop on Dublin Street in Monaghan Town, William completing his apprenticeship with Wheeler and Whitaker, Belfast's leading pharmaceutical firm.

 Proceeding to study medicine at Queen's College, Belfast, Whitla took the LAH, Dublin, and the LRCP and LRCS of Edinburgh in 1873.

-Although born and raised as a Presbyterian, William and his wife converted to Methodisim shortly after their marriage.
+Although born and raised as a Presbyterian, William and his wife converted to Methodism shortly after their marriage.

 Career

 With his qualifications he obtained a post as resident medical officer at the Belfast General Hospital.
 He next spent some time in London, at St Thomas's Hospital, where he met his future wife, Ada Bourne (1846–1932), daughter of George Bourne, a prominent Staffordshire farmer.
 She was a ward sister and friend of Florence Nightingale, and a member of the Salvation Army.

 The pair were married in 1876, setting up house at 41, Great Victoria Street, Belfast, where Whitla established a general medical practice.
 He was awarded the MD of the Queen's University of Ireland in 1877, with first class honours, gold medal, and commendation.

 Whitla was appointed physician to the Belfast Royal Hospital and the Ulster Hospital for Children and Women in 1882.
 He held that post at the Belfast Royal Hospital and in the Royal Victoria Hospital, of which it was the forerunner, until his retirement in 1918.

 The Whitlas' move in 1884 to 8, College Square North, was an indication of a success by no means near its zenith.
 He succeeded Seaton Reid as professor of materia medica at the Queen's College in 1890; he was twice president of the Ulster Medical Society (1886–87, 1901–02).

 Appointed a Knight Bachelor in the 1902 Coronation Honours list published on 26 June 1902, he was knighted by the Lord Lieutenant of Ireland, Earl Cadogan, at Dublin Castle on 11 August 1902.

 In 1906, Whitla was appointed a governor of Methodist College Belfast and he took a keen interest in the school's affairs.
 That year the Whitlas moved to Lennoxvale, a suburban mansion, they also retained the professional house in College Square.
-In 1919, he retired as Professor of Materia Medica in the university.
+In 1919, he retired as professor of Materia Medica in the university.

 He served the British Medical Association as president (presenting each member who attended the annual meeting held in Belfast in 1909 with a copy of his most recent book, The Theory and Practice of Medicine, and entertaining them at Lennoxvale).